hove-io/navitia/source/kraken/readme.md

 7. rebuild raptor cache from the previous Data
 8. switch `Data`

-Rebuilding raptor's cache is not strictly required, but it reducse the slowdown of the first few requests on the new dataset.
+Rebuilding raptor's cache is not strictly required, but it reduces the slowdown of the first few requests on the new dataset.

 ## Request handling
-The main thread execute the [`ZMQ LoadBalancer`](https://github.com/CanalTP/utils/blob/master/zmq.h) that dispatch requests to available worker threads, it only forward the requests to a worker and respond to the client once the worker have finished.
+The main thread execute the [`ZMQ LoadBalancer`](https://github.com/CanalTP/utils/blob/master/zmq.h) that dispatches requests to available worker threads, it only forwards the requests to a worker and responds to the client once the worker have finished.
 There is no serialization done here, only (unneeded) copy of bytes.
 Wait queue is not handled by the load balancer, it won't accept a request if there is no worker available, the queue is managed by zmq.
 Communication between threads is done with [zmq inproc sockets](http://api.zeromq.org/2-1:zmq-inproc).

 Workers threads start by registering themselves to the load balancer and start waiting for requests.
-Each threads can only handle one request concurrently.
+Each thread can only handle one request concurrently.

 When a request is received the following actions occur: